 - Particles began to form out of the enormous energy – first small particles like quarks, gluons and leptons, later the more familiar protons, neutrons and electrons.

-- The four fundamental forces or interactions (gravity, electromagnetism, the strong nuclear force and the weak nuclear force) developed gradually, because scientists believe that these forces are actually caused by an exchange of very small particles (bosons).
+- The four fundamental forces or interactions (gravity, electromagnetism, the strong nuclear force and the weak nuclear force) developed gradually.
+Scientists believe that these forces are actually caused by an exchange of very small particles (bosons).